 The name of the church has changed as a reflection of the changes of the denomination in the 20th century.
 Established as Graham Methodist Episcopal Church, South, after the Methodist denominations merged in 1939, it became simply "Graham Methodist Church."
-As the community had become "Bluefield," it was about 1941 when the congregation voted to become "First Methodist Church" of Bluefield.
+As the community had voted in 1924 to become "Bluefield," it was about 1941 when the congregation voted to become "First Methodist Church" of Bluefield.
 In 1968 the Methodist and Evangelical United Brethren denominations merged, forming the United Methodist Church.
 Since that time our congregation has been known as "Bluefield First United Methodist Church."

 A special gift was given to the church by Joe and Suiter Davidson.
 The regionally famous preacher, Robert S Sheffey, who died in 1902 in Giles County, Virginia, had been active in promoting faith and praying in powerful ways.
 He used a sheepskin as a "prayer rug."
 Today, thanks to the Davidsons, this prayer rug hangs in the hallway of our church as a reminder of the prayer ministry of Rev. Sheffey, who was also known as the "Saint of the Wilderness."
 His life is depicted in two books and a major motion picture ("Sheffey").
 Many of our congregation have ties to people who were influenced by Brother Sheffey's ministry.